 Co-advised by Lin and Jie.
-Matt studies the trace metal behavior in the nanoscale components of coal fly ashes using electron microscopy and isotopic analyses.
+Matt studied the trace metal behavior in the nanoscale components of coal fly ashes using combined geochemical and microbiological approaches.

 Born and raised in Mexico, Ezequiel moved to the United States just in time for high school, where his passion for the earth sciences flourished.
-He is working on capturing the transformation of biogenic versus abiogenic iron-sulfide nanoparticles in their aqueous environments.
+Ezequiel's work focused on capturing the transformation of biogenic versus abiogenic iron-sulfide nanoparticles in anoxic low-temperature aqueous environments.

 Jason worked on analyzing the mineralogical compositions of samples obtained from the White Sands using XRD and SEM.